ddd-workshop-org/.github/README.md

 # .github
-Code repository for book on Leanpub https://leanpub.com/domaindrivendesignandmicroservicesexplained
+This organization has all code repositories which are mentioned in book on Leanpub https://leanpub.com/domaindrivendesignandmicroservicesexplained